Mesothelioma Prognosis Overview

 Mesothelioma doctors across the country are accepting new mesothelioma patients now.
 Our Doctor Match Program connects you with a nearby specialist to help improve your prognosis.

-Remission is a medical term that describes an inactive disease state.
-In mesothelioma, remission means that though the cancer is still present, it has stopped spreading and is now either fully or partially under control.
+Remission is a medical term that describes a decrease or disappearance of signs and symptoms of a disease.
+For mesothelioma patients, remission means that even though the cancer is still present, it has stopped spreading and is now either fully or partially under control.

 When a patient is in full remission, it means that the treatments like surgery, chemotherapy or radiation have removed all visible and detectable signs of mesothelioma.